OxfordHCC/Aretha/README.md

 A static version of IoT Refine is hosted at: https://dkarandikar.github.io/StaticRefine/

 ## Install
-1. Ensure postgres is installed, create a db with name testdb, user is postgres and password is password
+1. Install package dependcies: PostgreSQL, NodeJS, Node Package Manager (npm), Python3, Wireshark CLI (sometimes called tshark)

 2. Install python3 dependencies: `pip3 install psycopg2-binary pandas sklearn Pyshark flask gunicorn`

-3. Install angular (for Refine web interface): `cd ui/ && npm install && npm install -g @angular/cli`
+3. Install NodeJS dependency angular: `cd ui/ && npm install && npm install -g @angular/cli`

-4. Install the wireshark command line tools (tshark) `pacman -S wireshark-cli` (or equivalent for your platform)
+4. Copy `config-sample.cfg` to `config.cfg` and add values for at least [ipdata][key], [postgres][database], [postgres[username], and [postgres][password]

-5. Configure the database from the schema: `/scripts/reset-database.py` (dbname=`testdb` user=`postgres` password=`password`)
+5. Configure the database from the schema: `/scripts/reset-database.py`

-6. Copy `config-sample.cfg` to `config.cfg` and change values as appropriate
+6. If you are using iptables-based functionality (`/api/aretha/enforce`), ensure that iptables rules will persist across reboots (e.g. by installing the iptables-persistent package on debian), and that the user running IoT-Refine is able to run iptables as root without a password

 ## Run (manually)
 1. Run `ng serve` in \ui

-2. Run `scripts/capture.py`, `/scripts/loop.py` and `gunicorn --bind 127.0.0.1:4201 api:app`
+2. Run `scripts/capture.py`, `scripts/loop.py` and `gunicorn --bind 127.0.0.1:4201 -w2 -t4 --timeout 300 api:app`

 3. The web front end will be available at `localhost:4200`, and the API at `localhost:4201`